leatham22/Friend-convenient-meetup/README.md

      - Child stations mapping to parent stations
      - Abbreviations mapped to their full station names

+### Graph as Single Source of Truth (Runtime)

+For runtime operations like finding meeting points (`main.py`) and debugging journey times (`debug_compare_times.py`), the project now exclusively relies on the data embedded within the NetworkX graph file (`network_data/networkx_graph_new.json`).

+- **Data Source**: All necessary station information (including names, Naptan IDs, latitude, longitude) is extracted directly from the *node attributes* within the graph JSON.
+- **Consistency**: This ensures that the station names, IDs, and coordinates used for pathfinding (Dijkstra), filtering, and TfL API calls are inherently consistent with the graph structure itself.
+- **Simplified Dependencies**: This approach removes the runtime dependency on the separate `slim_stations/unique_stations.json` file for the core application logic, simplifying data handling.

+Note: The `slim_stations/unique_stations.json` file is still used during the initial *graph building* process (`network_data/build_networkx_graph_new.py`) to help establish the parent-child relationships and metadata that get embedded into the final graph file.

 ### Station Graph System (`Station_graph/`)
 1. **Graph Generation**
    - Creates a directed graph of London transport stations